-The Code and IAS 2 (Inventories), require stocks to be shown at the lower of actual cost or net realisable value.
+The Code and IAS 2 (Stocks and Long-term contracts), require stocks to be shown at the lower of actual cost or net realisable value.
 The stock at the printing unit is measured at average cost of stock held as it is considered that the financial effect of the different treatment is not material.